 I appreciate the income this generates, and also feel a sense of purpose and pride that I can be a small part in helping others start their own flock of heritage breed birds.
 For many, this is their first venture into keeping poultry, or their first heritage breed.
 I feel an ethical duty to help them, and the breeds I love, succeed.
 I feel it’s extremely important to be honest about what you sell, and not to pass off sickly birds or ones with problems, whose genetics should not be bred on.
 And from a strict business perspective, breeding and selling quality birds will earn you repeat customers.
 Good word of mouth is the very best advertising, especially when selling to your local community.
 I’m also happy to answer questions about my methods, experiences and recommendations.
 I answer honestly that I don’t know or haven’t tried something if that is the case.
 I encourage them to contact me if they have questions, and respond when some do.
 I know how exciting it feels to embark on a new livestock adventure, and the joy when you find a rare breed you’ve been dreaming of to add to your homestead.
 As a buyer, I’ve had sellers who were happy to serve as mentors to help me and the breed.
 It can be heartwarming and fulfilling as well as profitable to be on the other side of that transaction.

 There are numerous other concerns when deciding to pursue hatching poultry as a source of income, so it is a topic I’ll return to in future posts.
-You’ll need to consider things like equipment and how to find buyers, and I’m excited to share what I’ve found works.
+You’ll need to consider things like equipment (Check our my post on that!) and how to find buyers, and I’m excited to share what I’ve found works.
 Stay tuned!